jagieloadrian/starwarswikicompose/README.md

 It has a wiki about Star Wars Movies (parts 1-7), image searcher and possibility to create locally gallery inside objects (like gallery of Luke Skywalker).

 Why I wrote this app?
-To practice wirting android applications and learn new solutions.
+To practice writing android applications and learn new solutions.

 ## Technologies Used
 - Kotlin - version 1.9
-- Android core -
+- Android core
 - Jetpack Compose with Material - version 1.5.3
 - ApolloGraphql3 - version 3.8.2
 - Retrofit2 - version 2.9.0